 Preassembled cables can be found online at:

-All electrical connections of the device are configured as M12 round connectors or as a cable with D-Sub-HD male connector.
-The IP 65 enclosure rating is only achieved with screwed plug connectors or cover caps.
+The electrical connection of the device is configured as a cable with D-Sub-HD male connector.
+The IP 65 enclosure rating is only achieved with screwed plug connector.

-Pin allocation of the connections 6.4
+6.4 Pin allocation of the connections